arangodb/docs/3.10/arangosearch.md

 {% hint 'danger' %}
 Do not use`SEARCH … OPTIONS { waitForSync: true }` in transactions.
 View index
 changes cannot be rolled back if transactions get aborted.
-It will lead to permanent inconsistencies the linked collections and the View.
+It will lead to permanent inconsistencies between the linked collections and the View.
 {% endhint %}

 ## How to go from here